Rohit-3366/-IT241021_Exam_M05/Formulas Not Calculating.md

 [this is 2nd link](https://www.knime.com/blog/ten-common-issues-when-using-excel-for-data-operations)

- What i find ths basic problem is excel got freezed and don't responding
+ What i find ths basic problem is excel got freezed and don't responding.Also most people not clicking the right option and confuse to find out the create option.